Taiwanese chipmaking giant MediaTek is reportedly planning to launch the Dimensity 8100 chip on March 1 as an overclocked version of the 8000.

 According to an IT Home report, the chipmaker has predicted that the revenue for the first quarter of 2022 would be between NT$131.2 billion (around $4.7 billion) to NT$141.5 billion (around $5.1 billion), which is an increase of about 2 percent to 10 percent over the previous quarter, and an increase of 21 percent to 31 percent year-on-year.

-Cai Lixing, CEO of MediaTek has stated that the surge in revenue of the company has been made possible by the increase in demand for 5G as well as the shipment of the company’s flagship Dimensity 9000 chipset.
+Cai Lixing, CEO of MediaTek, has stated that the company’s revenue surge has been made possible by the increase in demand for 5G and the shipment of the company’s flagship Dimensity 9000 chipset.